 Here are some ideas to make those indoor rides more appealing.

 - Go virtual.
 Platforms like Zwift turn your indoor rides into fun, interactive adventures with others who are also training indoors.
-Zwift works best with a smart trainer that automatically adds resistance to your ride to have it match up with the terrain you’re virtually riding on in the app.
-You can see your bike-riding avatar on your device and see other virtual cyclists riding alongside you.
+Zwift works best with a smart trainer that automatically adds resistance to your ride to match the terrain you’re virtually riding on in the app.
+You can see your bike-riding avatar on your device and other virtual cyclists riding alongside you.

 - Group fitness class.
 Peloton started the trend of working out at home.
 There are other group classes you can take advantage of if you don’t own a Peloton bike.
 If you own an Apple Watch, try out Apple Fitness+, which features a growing collection of on-demand bike workouts.
 You can track your heart rate and calories burned on your device as you go through your ride.
 Do one of the platform’s 10-minute mindful cooldowns towards the end.